guildai/guild.ai/pages/index.md

     <h3>Analyze, Compare, Optimize</h3>
     <p>
-      Learn from each experiment to optimize your model in less time &mdash; apply your own insights or use AutoML.
+      Learn from each experiment to optimize your model in less time &mdash; apply your own insights or use Auto ML.
     </p>
     <img title="Hyperparameter optimization"
          class="feature-grid-img"